Ansersion/WAN-Tool-Serial/README.md

-# WAN-boot
+# WAN-Tool-Serial
-A lightwight OS boot for embedded system
+A serial shell for WAN-OS and WAN-OS-Boot